TonicAI/textual/docs/source/audio/generate_transcript.rst

     transcription = textual.get_audio_transcript('path_to_file.mp3')

+This generates a :class:`transcription_result<tonic_textual.classes.audio.redact_audio_responses.TranscriptionResult>`.

+It contains:

+* The full text of the transcription.
+* The detected language.
-This will generate a :class:`transcription_result<tonic_textual.classes.audio.redact_audio_responses.TranscriptionResult>`.
-It will contain the full text of the transcription, the detected language, and a list of audio segments.
-Each segment will be some portion of the transcription with start and end times in milliseconds.
+* A list of audio segments.
+Each segment is some portion of the transcription with start and end times in milliseconds.

-It'll look something like this:
+It looks something like this:

 .. literalinclude:: transcription_result.json
   :language: JSON

-.. rubric:: Additional Remarks
+.. rubric:: Additional remarks

-When using the Textual Cloud (https://textual.tonic.ai) file uploads are limited to 25MB or less.
-Supported file types are m4a, mp3, webm, mpga, wav.
-For file types like m4a you'll need to make sure your build of ffmpeg has the necessary libraries.
+When you use the Textual Cloud (https://textual.tonic.ai), file uploads are limited to 25MB or less.

+Textual supports the following file types: m4a, mp3, webm, mpga, wav.

+For file types such as m4a, make sure that your build of ffmpeg has the necessary libraries.